-Clinton’s time in office was a colourful one, with threats of impeachment over extramarital activities overshadowing some of his good work as leader of the free world – however, there is much more about the 42nd President worth reading up on.
+Clinton’s time in office was a colorful one, with threats of impeachment over extramarital activities overshadowing some of his good work as leader of the free world – however, there is much more about the 42nd President worth reading up on.
 How much do you know?
-Let’s take a closer look at some interesting facts about Bill Clinton…
+Let’s take a closer look at some fun facts about Bill Clinton…

-Bill Clinton was born in 1946, and in 1978, he became the youngest US governor on record.
+Bill Clinton was born in 1946, and in 1978 became the youngest US governor on record.
 Specifically, he was elected at this time to become Governor of Arkansas.

 The ex-President has worked to support wife Hillary following leaving office, having also set up the Clinton Foundation along the way.
 He also supported Hillary during her Presidential campaign against Donald Trump in 2016.